briancain/Layers-Protocol/README.md

 ## Todo

 Go through path that a long fragment line would go through (lines > 40 bytes) to see differences between that and non-fragment lines

+Check if statement, .isEmpty() after 3 packet fragments are sent

+Go into second thread and see how that side is handled